Search for light long-lived neutral particles that decay to collimated pairs of leptons or light hadrons in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Systematic uncertainties

 Experimental uncertainties in the reconstruction and simulation of the signal events are considered.
 For jets, these include jet energy resolution (JER) and jet energy scale (JES) uncertainties from the standard calibration scheme~\cite{PERF-2016-04}, which amount to up to 3\% of the expected signal yields.
 An extra JES uncertainty is applied to take into account a possible dependence on the low-EM-fraction selection.
 It is estimated following the same procedure as used in the 2015--2016 dark-photon jet search~\cite{EXOT-2017-28} and is about 3\%.

 For muons, a systematic uncertainty in the single-\darky reconstruction efficiency is evaluated using a tag-and-probe method applied to $J/\psi \to \mu\mu$ events in data and simulation, as $J/\psi \to \mu\mu$ decays were found to behave similarly to \darky\ decays in simulated events.
 The $J/\psi$ reconstruction efficiency is evaluated in both data and simulation as a function of the opening angle \delr between the two muons.
 For low \delr values, the efficiency decreases due to the difficulty of reconstructing two tracks with small angular separation in the MS. The difference in $J/\psi \to \mu\mu$ reconstruction efficiency between simulation and data in the \delr~interval between 0 and 0.06, where the DPJ samples are concentrated, amounts to 9.6$\%$ and is taken as the uncertainty.
+This uncertainty includes a subdominant contribution of approximately 0.1\% on the matching of MS and ID tracks.

 The systematic uncertainties in the efficiency of the two dedicated muon triggers are evaluated using a tag-and-probe method applied to $J/\psi \to \mu\mu$ events in data and simulation.
 The difference between the trigger efficiency in data and that in simulation is evaluated as a function of the opening angle between the two muons.
 The difference in the region \delr~<~0.05, corresponding to the \delr expected for signal, is taken as the uncertainty and is found to be 6$\%$ for the muon narrow-scan trigger and 5.8$\%$ for the tri-muon MS-only trigger.